espadrine/metabench/README.md

 ## Adding benchmarking data

 Rules to add a benchmark:
-- Only add benchmarks to `data/models.json`.
-Other `/data/` files are generated from it.
+- Only add benchmarks to the appropriate company file in `data/models/`.
+Other `/data/` files are generated.
 - All benchmarks must be sourced with links to the authoritative information, typically the official model announcement, or the official model benchmark.
 - For a given source page, add all the benchmark scores listed on the page,